Skip to content

 Where should my affiliate recruiting landing page live?

 On its own crawlable, server-rendered URL with a clean slug — a public /join page is ideal — linked from your homepage, pricing page, and footer.
-Avoid placing program details only inside a logged-in dashboard or a client-side modal that search engines can’t index.
+Don’t bury program details inside a logged-in dashboard or a client-side modal search engines can’t index.

 Should I show commission rates on the page?

 Yes.
-Stating exact commission terms — rate, structure, cookie window, payout method and cadence — converts better than vague language and makes the page more likely to be cited by AI answer engines, which prefer specific, verifiable facts.
+Exact commission terms — rate, structure, cookie window, payout method and cadence — convert better than vague language and make the page more likely to be cited by AI answer engines, which prefer specific, verifiable facts.

 How many calls to action should a recruiting page have?

-One primary call to action — “Apply to join” — repeated at the top and bottom of the page.
-Competing links and multiple CTAs dilute focus and lower the application conversion rate.
+One primary call to action — “Apply to join” — repeated at the top and bottom.
+Competing links and multiple CTAs dilute focus and drag down the application conversion rate.